 - Day 15 : Descend to Pangboche (3,985m/13,075ft)

 - Day 16 : Namche Bazaar ( 3,440m |11,286ft)

 - Day 17 : Back to Lukla ( 2,860m | 9,383ft )

 - Day 19 : Final departure

 Ever since I was young, I have wanted to visit Nepal and see the Himalayas, the biggest mountains in the world.
 After having saved money to go on a trip I decided to finally make the trip happen.
 All I knew is that I wanted to do the Everest Base Camp Trek.
 So I began doing research and stumbled upon one of Indigo Traveler's YouTube videos where he showcased his trip to Nepal.
 I’m his video he went into depth about how good his experience was with Himalayan Scenery Treks.

-A few days before BK told me about an opportunity that could be possible which was to climb Lobuche Peak.
-BK and the guiding company were able to change my trip plans and allow me to climb Lobuche.
-So on the way down from EBC, I met my climbing Sherpa Fura Tashi.
+A few days before, BK had told me about an opportunity that could be possible - to climb Lobuche Peak.
+BK and the guiding company were able to change my trip plans and allowed me to climb Lobuche.
+So on the way down from EBC, I met my climbing Sherpa, Fura Tashi.